Muon pairs from In+In collision at SPS energy: Dilepton productions from hadronic matter and quark gluon plasma

-The ratios of various hadrons measured experimentally at different $\sqrt{s_{\mathrm {NN}}}$ indicate that the the system formed in heavy ion collisions chemically decouple at a temperature ($T_{\mathrm {ch}}$) which is higher than the temperature for kinetic freeze-out ($T_f$)determined by the transverse spectra of hadrons~\cite{pbm}.
-Therefore, the system remains out of chemical equilibrium from $T_{\mathrm {ch}}$ to $T_f$.
-The chemical non-equilibration affects the dilepton yields at two levels: a) the emission rate through the phase space factor and b) the space-time evolution of the matter through the equation state.
-The value of the chemical potential and the its inclusion in the EOS has been taken in to account following~\cite{hirano}.
-It is expected that the chemical potentials do not change much for the inclusion of resonances above $\Delta$.
+We need to also consider the contributions from $\rho$-decay as this has not been subtracted from the data (see second of ~\cite{na60}).
 To evaluate the $m_T$ distribution of dilepton originating from the decays of vector mesons after freeze-out the Cooper-Frye formula~\cite{cooper} has been used.
-For a special case of unstable vector mesons we need to know the thermal phase space factor corresponding to an unstable Boson which is given by
+For a special case of unstable vector mesons we need to know the thermal phase space factor corresponding to an unstable boson which is given by

 where $p_0=\sqrt{p^2+M^2}$, $g$ is the statistical degeneracy and $\rho(M)$ is the spectral function of the vector meson under consideration.
-For stable particle $\rho(M)$ reduces to a Dirac delta function and consequently the usual phase space factor for a stable particle is recovered.
+For stable particle $\rho(M)$ reduces to a Dirac delta function and consequently the usual thermal phase space factor for a stable particle is recovered.
 Therefore, the $m_T$ distribution of dimuons from vector meson decay after the freeze-out is given by

 \bea \frac{dN_{\gamma^\ast}}{m_{T}dm_{T}}&=&2\pi\int dr \int d\eta \int d\phi\, r\tau\nn\\ &&\times \left(m_T\mathrm {cosh}(y-\eta)-\frac{\partial\tau}{\partial r}p_T \mathrm {cos}\phi\right)\nn\\ &&\times \rho(M)\Gamma_{V\rightarrow \mu^+\mu^-}/\Gamma_V^{\mathrm {tot}} f_{\mathrm {unstable}}\nn\\ && dM^2dy \eea where $\Gamma_V^{\mathrm {tot}}$ is the total decay width of the vector meson, $V$.
-The contributions from Eqs.~\ref{eq1} and \ref{f.o.} are added for the description of the $m_T$ spectra of the data.
+The contributions from Eqs.~\ref{eq8} and \ref{f.o.} are added for the description of the $m_T$ spectra of the data.

+The other non-thermal sources are: (i) Drell-Yan process originating from the interactions of quarks and anti-quarks of the colliding nuclei and the decays of various mesons ({\it e.g.} $\pi$,$\eta$, $\omega$, $\rho$, $\eta^\prime$, $\phi$ etc) after the fireball freeze-out.
+As the non-thermal contributions have been subtracted from the data under consideration, we concentrate only on the thermal emissions.